What is coronary artery disease?

 Cardiac interventionalists are now using special guide wires and catheters that are gently steered across the total blockages.
 The fine movement of the guide wire tip is much easier to control than previous guide wire tips.
 In addition, at a very few centers in the United States, including the Cleveland Clinic, physicians use the "retrograde" approach, in which total coronary blockages are accessed from collateral blood vessels.
 Collateral blood vessels are new blood vessels that form to reroute blood flow around a blockage, and develop when the severity of a blockage increases.

-Over the past few years, success rates with the combined percutaneous approach have increased from about 60% to 80-85% (in comparison to success rates of about 98% for percutaneous treatment of non-total blockages).
-The retrograde approach is not without potential complications, but the complication rate is no higher than that of standard angioplasty (about 1%).
+Over the past few years, success rates with the combined percutaneous approach have increased from about 60% to 80-90%, if performed in experienced centers (in comparison to success rates of about 98% for percutaneous treatment of non-total blockages).
+The retrograde approach is not without potential complications, but the complication rate is only slightly higher than standard angioplasty, depending on the circumstances.